-Where a loss of, or negative impact on green infrastructure functionality is unavoidable, development proposals will demonstrate what mitigation measures are proposed and/or replacement green infrastructure will be provided.
 Proposals involving the loss of green or blue spaces and other natural features will not be supported unless there is no longer a need for the existing infrastructure or an alternative is provided to meet the local needs that is both accessible and of equal or greater quality and benefit to the community.
-Any replacement or mitigation measure must seek to secure a net gain in lost functionality and be deployed as closely as possible to the affected green infrastructure asset.
-Where on-site provision is not possible financial contributions will be required and be negotiated on a site by site basis to support the delivery of enhancements or expansion of the GI network through off-site delivery.

-Where appropriate, proposals must provide for long-term management arrangements for new and enhanced green infrastructure within major development sites.
 Proposals for major development will be required to consider the long-term management and maintenance of GI infrastructure and should clearly demonstrate how these considerations have informed site proposals.
 Details of maintenance requirements and arrangements will be required to be set out, including who is responsible for these requirements.
 Appropriate funding arrangements for delivery of the long-term maintenance requirements should be clearly demonstrated to the Council before construction starts, including measures to secure biodiversity net gain through all phases and stages of the development.